What is Direct Marketing?

 If you came here to learn about direct marketing, I hope I’ve helped.
 If so, please share and comment.

-Now though, I want to steer the conversation in a bit of different direction.
+Now though, I want to steer the conversation in a bit of a different direction.

 You may have noticed that this site is focused on the benefits and leverage of building a lifestyle business organization.